FernandoHenning/ManufacturingApp/README.md

 ### Relationships:

 A Recipe has one or more products and requires specific raw materials supplied by one or more suppliers.
 Each supplier provides its own price for the raw materials it supplies.
-Each recpe defines the quantity it needs of the raw materials and the quantity it creates of each product.
+Each recipe defines the quantity it needs of the raw materials and the quantity it creates of each product.

-Hint: you should use Entity Framework Core to handle DB migrations, model relationships, queries, etc.
+Hint: Utilize Entity Framework Core to handle DB migrations, model relationships etc. Use LINQ to perform queries.

 ### Recipe example: